adamcockell1/image-segmentation/README.md

 python3 main.py
 ```

-Alternatively, the epoch info can be viewed directly on GitHub without running locally in the 'Actions' tab under the `run_model.yml` workflow.
+Alternatively, the epoch info can be viewed directly on GitHub without running locally in the [Actions](https://github.com/adamcockell1/image-segmentation/actions) tab under the `run_model.yml` workflow.

 ## Dataset